 At this stage students can also be introduced to the appropriateness of units of measure.
 For example, a hand is more appropriate than a finger tip for measuring the area of a desktop.

 Today we introduce non-standard measures and use our bodies as measuring tools.
-Before the lesson starts mark out on the floor several large areas of different shapes with tape or chalk.
+Prior to this lesson, use tape or chalk to mark out several large areas of different shapes on the floor.

 - Explain to the students that they are going to cover the shapes on the floor by lying in them.
 Looking at one shape at a time estimate how many students will be able to lie in each, then check.
-Discuss the need for all available space to be used up.
-As you measure each area record the number of students that can fit into that space in a chart.
+Record these estimates on a class chart.
+Discuss the need for all available space to be used up, and for there to be no gaps or overlaps.
+Record the number of students that can fit into each space on the class chart.

 How many students do you think will be able to lie in this space?